Chhote Sarkar (1974 film)

-Chhote Sarkaar is a 1974 Indian Bollywood film directed by K. Shankar.
-It stars Shammi Kapoor, Sadhana, Shashikala, Helen in pivotal roles.
+Chhote Sarkaar is a 1974 Indian Bollywood film starring Shammi Kapoor.
+Directed by K. Shankar, it also stars Sadhana, Shashikala, and Helen in pivotal roles.

 Plot

 Raja and Moti are twins.
 While Moti is loved by everyone, Raja, who paints women, is considered a fool.
 When Moti's wife Seema falsely accuses Raja of rape, the family throws him out of the house.